Sicari1/latent_ode/AIS/README.md

 # Overview
-### This project provides a comprehensive framework for trajectory modeling, prediction, and evaluation using multiple machine learning models, including:
+## This project provides a comprehensive framework for trajectory modeling using multiple models, including:
 - Polynomial Regression
 - ResNet
 - Neural ODE